Truth or Fables

 Q: Can reading Ellen G. White's books be wrong?
 I accepted Christ after reading Desire of Ages.

 A: Many people have accepted Christ just from hearing the Word told them by missionaries and not having read the Bible.
 Many have accepted Christ from the witness they have read in an uninspired book, purchased in a bookstore.
 It is the Holy Spirit that convicts us to accept Christ.
-Reading Ellen G. White's books can be wrong if that person believes Ellen is inspired and she is their authority as taught by the SDA Church.
+Reading Ellen G. White's books can be wrong if that person believes Ellen is inspired and she is their authority as taught by Adventism.
 The wrong comes in by accepting her writings as truth when they are filled with Bible contradictions.
 How do we learn the truth of the Bible?
 Do we learn it from uninspired books people write about the Bible or do we learn God's will by studying the Bible?
 Certainly we can gain insights from the research of Bible scholars.
 But we do not accept those insights unless we put them to the Bible test.
-Keep in mind Ellen did not write Desire of Ages by herself.
-She had a staff of college educated secretaries getting information from outside sources and filling gaps from what Ellen had them write.
-Ellen stole a large amount of material to put in her books.
+Keep in mind EGW did not write Desire of Ages by herself.
+She had a staff of college educated secretaries getting information from outside sources and filling gaps in what Ellen had them write.
+Ellen borrowed a large amount of material to put in her books.
 Then she claimed God gave her every word she needed as she wrote.
-She claimed the light she received was from the throne of God, but in reality it was from her 1200 plus library.
+She claimed the light she received was from the throne of God, but in reality it was from her 1200 plus volumn library.
 Some was from fiction.
-See: http://www.truthorfables.com/Desire_of_Ages.htm

 Q: How can I know for myself what the Bible teaches?